leoafarias/fvm/README.md

 ### Use a SDK Version

-You are able to use different Flutter SDK versions per project.
-To do that you just have to go into the root of the project and:
+You can use different Flutter SDK versions per project.
+To do that you have to go into the root of the project and:

 ```bash
 $ fvm use <version>